Easy Gozo Coastal Walk – Xwejni to Wied il-Ghasri

 Wied il-Għasri Valley Canyon

-After you enjoy the Wied il-Għasri Valley, go up the stairs and return to Xwejni Bay in the same way.
+After you enjoy the Wied il-Għasri Valley, go up the stairs and continue your Gozo coastal walk back to Xwejni Bay in the same way.
 If you still have time and energy, you can walk to Wied il Mielah Arch, a few kilometres away.
 Check my trekking guide on how to get there.

-It is a must-do for nature lovers.
+It is a must-do for nature lovers and adventurers.
 So, don’t skip it.
 You will be amazed by the beauty of the sea, cliffs and the surrounding nature.

-Here are some more Gozo guides you should check out:
+Here are some more Gozo places to visit and hiking trails you should check out:

 Leave a Reply